 If regular shampoo causes your hair to be oily or dry, then it’s probably because the harsh ingredients are stripping your hair.

 Shampoo bars are gentler on the hair and scalp.
-This makes them a better option for those with damaged hair in need of restoring.
+This makes them a better option for those with damaged hair in need of restoration.

 A few strokes across your hair should be enough to coat the hair and scalp.